WatsonIoT-Ecosystem/iot_enocean/README.md

 * IBM Watson IoT Embedded 'C' client libraries.
   Link to source code:  https://github.com/ibm-messaging/iotf-embeddedc

-## Steps to build Watson IoT–EnOcean Gateway client
+## Steps to build Watson IoT Gateway for EnOcean

 ### Downloading the source code
-* Clone the Watson IoT–EnOcean gateway repository using command **git clone https://github.com/WatsonIoT-Ecosystem/iot_enocean.git iot-enocean**
+* Clone the Watson IoT gateway repository using command **git clone https://github.com/WatsonIoT-Ecosystem/iot_enocean.git iot-enocean**
 `   ` This will create a directory *iot-enocean* in your current directory containing all the source code needed for building the gateway.
 * Change to directory *iot-enocean* and run the script *getiotfc.sh*
 `   ` This will create a directory *gtw* in your parent directory and clone the Watson IoT Embedded 'C' client repository into it.